edom/work/software/enterprise/ramble.md

 We write software to help others do their jobs.
 Why don't we write software to help us do our jobs (write software)?

-## Similar things and differences

-This is similar to Eclipse Modeling Framework (EMF).
-The difference is: We think that Java is too low-level.
-EMF models structure but not behavior.
-EMF does not go far enough.

-fUML/ALF with text instead of graphics?